gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

     - if there is an error in the program, the test set shows it
 - test criterion C is a subset of P(D) where P(D) denotes the set of all finite subsets of D
 - test set T satisfies C if it belongs to C
+- a criterion is consistent if all test sets of it are successful
+- if P is incorrect, there is an unsuccessful test set that satisfies C
+- **Conclusion:** it is impossible to decide whether
+    - test is ideal
+    - criterion is consisten or complete

 ## Day 20 Feb 27, 2018

 ### Empirical Unit Testing Principles

-#### Complete Coverge Principle
+#### Complete Coverage Principle
+- testing criterion attempts to group elements of the input domain into classes
+- allows us to narrow down our test cases by grouping similar inputs
+- if the classes Di cover the entirety of D then we say the testing criterion satisfies the complete coverage principle
+- eg you have input n and the program behaves differently for different ranges of n
+- we divide the domain into classes
+    - {n<0}
+    - {n=0} ... and so on covering all numbers
+- all the classes Di are disjoint, they do not overlap
+- in the case that they do overlap, we can minimize the number of test cases because if Di and Dj have a similar test case then we can use that to represent both classes
 - subject to many interpretations
     - each class consists of single elemt
-    - group all input data into just one class
+    - can group all input data into just one class
-- this, we may evaluate how good a testing criterion is based on how significant the representatives of the classes obtained by decomposition are
+- thus, we may evaluate how good a testing criterion is based on how useful the representatives of the decomposed classes are
 - may need to partition to get deeper and deeper into the system
 - for example below, D1 = x>0 && x > y, y > x would be one partion
 - another partition, D2 = x > 0 && y > 0 && x <= y